apache/pekko-connectors/docs/src/main/paradox/cassandra.md

 : @@snip [snip](/cassandra/src/test/java/docs/javadsl/CassandraSourceTest.java) { #statement }

 Here we used a basic sink to complete the stream by collecting all of the stream elements into a collection.
 The power of streams comes from building larger data pipelines which leverage backpressure to ensure efficient flow control.
-Feel free to edit the example code and build @extref:[more advanced stream topologies](akka:stream/stream-introduction.html).
+Feel free to edit the example code and build @extref:[more advanced stream topologies](pekko:stream/stream-introduction.html).

 ## Writing to Cassandra

-@apidoc[CassandraFlow$] provides factory methods to get Akka Streams flows to run CQL statements that change data (`UPDATE`, `INSERT`).
+@apidoc[CassandraFlow$] provides factory methods to get Apache Pekko Streams flows to run CQL statements that change data (`UPDATE`, `INSERT`).
 Apache Pekko Connectors Cassandra creates a @javadoc[PreparedStatement](com.datastax.oss.driver.api.core.cql.PreparedStatement) and for every stream element the `statementBinder` function binds the CQL placeholders to data.

 The incoming elements are emitted unchanged for further processing.